gabrielhora/s3md5/README.md

 This is inspired by https://github.com/antespi/s3md5 which does the same thing (probably better) in bash.

-It does run a bit faster then bash, but the point of this is not to be the fastests possible implementation (the goal was to be as simple as possible).
+It does run a bit faster than bash, but the point of this is not to be the fastests possible implementation (the goal was to be as simple as possible).